Error distributions for random grid approximations of multidimensional stochastic integrals: General results

 and such that

-for some $\psi_1, \psi_2 > 0, \; 0 \leq t \leq T$ .
-To make inverses well defined, we without loss of generality can assume that the $\psi_i^n(t)$ are defined also for $t >T$, and such that Equations \eqref{eq:psiunifzero} and \eqref{eq:psisquareconv} hold with $T$ replaced by $S$ for any $S>0$, and with $\psi_i(t)=1$ for $t > T$ and $i=1, 2$ .
-This doesn't involve neither the result to be proved nor the assumptions, and hence can be done without loss of generality.
+for some $\psi_1, \psi_2 > 0, 0 \leq t \leq T$.
+To make inverses well defined, we, without loss of generality, can assume that the $\psi _i^n(t)$ are defined also for $t >T$, and such that equations \eqref {eqpsiunifzero} and \eqref{eqpsisquareconv} hold with $T$ replaced by $S$ for any $S>0$, and with \mbox{$\psi_i(t)=1$} for $t > T$ and $i=1, 2$.
+This does not involve the result to be proved nor the assumptions, and hence can be done without loss of generality.